User Manual

 Administration

-Here you manage the portal configurations such as user, roles, announcements, FAQs, and documentation management.
+Here you manage the portal configuration such as users, dashboard groups, dashboard access, roles, announcements, FAQs, and documentation.
+Hover over the Administration sidebar entry to see all available sub-items.

 See more in role-authorization-concept.